When math stops making sense, confidence disappears fast. But your child can understand math with the right kind of supportc

 I look forward to supporting your child and partnering with you throughout their learning journey.

-I work with elementary and middle school students, typically in grades 5-8, supporting math learning across foundational skills, pre-algebra, and early algebra concepts.
+I work with elementary and middle school students, typically in grades 6-8, supporting math learning across foundational skills, pre-algebra, and early algebra concepts.
 These years are an important bridge, when students begin moving from concrete thinking to more abstract problem-solving.
 During this stage, small gaps can start to impact confidence and understanding if they aren’t addressed early.

 Areas of support include:

-📘 Core math skills for upper elementary and middle school
+📘 Core math skills for middle school

 ➕ Pre-Algebra and Algebra 1